 - Tough and easy to clean

-Non-porous, heat resistant and scratch proof, Caesarstone has been designed with busy kitchens in mind.
+Non-porous and stain resistant, heat resistant and scratch proof, Caesarstone has been designed with busy kitchens in mind.
 It’s fully sealed so bacteria and dirt have nowhere to hide.
 Liquids and spills stay on the surface of the stone, preventing stains and making it easy to clean.
 A gentle cleaner – even washing up liquid – and a soft cloth are all you need.

 • 80+ shades and textures